 In an educational setting we believe that interaction between students and teachers should be open, transparent and secure.
 Pages on Facebook are good for this.

 Pages allow you to interact with a specified set of other Facebook members.
 For a teacher, this could include your students and their parents.
 A Facebook Page is public facing; anyone can “like” the Page and get updates in their News Feed from the Page administrator (in this case, from you, the teacher).

 Pages create an easy way for both teachers and students to share relevant links, like newspaper articles, online videos, or RSS feeds from your class blog or school website.
 Facebook Pages also have collaborative features, including Notes (these are like blog entries) and comments.
-Educators might be interested in buying instagram reels views.
+Educators might be interested in buying instagram reels views using paypal.
 These features of Pages allow you to extend teaching beyond the classroom.
 For example, you can continue a discussion that started in the classroom.

 On one hand, you can create a Page for your class.
 On the other hand, you can have students “like” a Page that others have created.
 “Liking” a Page subscribes you to its new content.
 For example, if everyone “likes” a Page created by NASA, you will all get updates from the NASA Page delivered to your News Feed (remember: this is on your Home page).

 For example, there are Pages on Facebook created by Pulitzer Prize-winning journalists, politicians, museums, and the National Geographic Society and thousands more that students can “like” in order to have relevant content delivered to their news feed.

 In your teaching, you can also include Facebook Pages in your list of recommended websites that you provide students.
 The chart below includes examples of Pages relevant to learning.